th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 a single night.
 The _normal IPCP_ was renamed _unicast IPCP_.
 It had
 all fallen into place, the Ouroboros architecture was shaped.

-But we had no value proposition to give, no value-added feature, no killer app, no unique selling point.
+But we had no value proposition to pitch, no value-added feature, no killer app, no unique selling point.
 Elegance?
 I received my notice on Christmas Eve 2018.
 Life as a researcher would be over.
 But what a ride those last 3 years had been.
 I'd do the same all over again.